SYS.PLAYERS

 Outcomes: Lockheed-Martin Marietta merger (1995, world's first $35 billion defense prime).
 Boeing-McDonnell Douglas merger (1997, $13 billion, eliminated commercial+military aviation competition).
 Raytheon-Hughes-Texas Instruments mergers (Dec 1997, $9.5 billion Hughes alone).
 Northrop-Grumman merger (1994).
 Then in 1998, the Department of Justice (DOJ) + the Department of Defense (DoD) blocked the proposed Lockheed-Northrop merger — proving the state actively manages the competition floor, permitting tight oligopoly but preventing total monopoly.

-Engine Framing: Apex (a) intentional-architecture confirmed at maximum strength.
+Engine framing: Apex (a) intentional-architecture confirmed at maximum strength.
 Perry later admitted retrospectively that the Department of Defense (DoD) did not anticipate the resulting negative impacts; they sought lower overhead, but instead engineered an uncompetitive industry charging high rates.
-The Big Five (Lockheed Martin, Boeing, Raytheon leads to RTX, General Dynamics, Northrop Grumman) emerged not as standard corporations but as functional indispensable extensions of the sovereign state.
+The Big Five (Lockheed Martin, Boeing, Raytheon→RTX, General Dynamics, Northrop Grumman) emerged not as standard corporations but as functional indispensable extensions of the sovereign state.